Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/3-rabbit-litter-training-step-by-step-method.md

 Remember that every rabbit is unique, and what works quickly for one may take longer for another.
 Be patient, stay consistent, and celebrate small successes along the way.
 With time and effort, your rabbit will develop reliable litter box habits that make free-roaming a safe and clean option for both of you.

-The investment in litter training pays off in countless ways—a cleaner home, a happier rabbit, and a stronger bond between you and your furry companion.
+The investment in litter training pays off in countless waysa cleaner home, a happier rabbit, and a stronger bond between you and your furry companion.
 Start today, and enjoy the benefits of a well-trained house rabbit.

 <script type="application/ld+json">
 {